rkafle1/151AProject/README.md

 We also looked into whether their were any outliers in image size and label consistency.

-Our final step was coming up with potential preprocessing steps for the next milestone.
+Our final step was displaying some randomly chosen images from each trash category and displaying them.

 ### Preprocessing
 ...